ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ## Node types {#node-types}

 If you want to [run your own node](/developers/docs/nodes-and-clients/run-a-node/), you should understand that there are different types of node that consume data differently.
-In fact, clients can run 3 different types of node - light, full and archive.
+In fact, clients can run three different types of node—light, full and archive.
 There are also options of different sync strategies which enable faster synchronization time.
 Synchronization refers to how quickly it can get the most up-to-date information on Ethereum's state.

 ### Full node {#full-node}